sudara/stitches/README.md

 1. The last track that just played
 2. The current track that's playing now
 3. The next track that's preloading

-## Why do we need this library?

-10 years ago, I launched alonetone.com.
-Since then, I've written several wrappers around audio libraries such as SoundManager2 and Howler.js, both which are fantastic projects and enabled me to launch and maintain the site.

-However, as time wore on, I found myself constantly having to keep up with the changes to audio behavior in browsers anyway, and more recently, have found the implementations lacking.
-In particular, other libraries tend to:

-* Contain legacy/unrelated support of other methods of delivery like Flash and Web Audio
-* Don't have first class support for sequential playback of a playlist
-* Are written in Ye Olde JS™ vs. ES6/ES+
-* Are full of browser/feature detection code
-* Don't have cross browser tests

 ## Running tests